hybridly/hybridly/docs/guide/precognition.md

 ## On the roadmap

-Precognition is not publicly released and its documentation is not published.

-We plan on supporting it after its release, notably by introducing first-party support for real-time validation, among other features if possible.
+We plan on supporting it , notably by introducing first-party support for real-time validation, among other features if possible.